 - Sociology of texts

-- Decadence and Modernism in Fin-de-siècle Literature and Culture: Aesthetics and Anxiety in the 1890s (Forthcoming with Palgrave Macmillan)
+- Decadence and Modernism in European and Russian Literature and Culture: Aesthetics and Anxiety in the 1890s (Palgrave Macmillan, 2019)

 - The Institutions of Russian Modernism: Conceptualizing, Publishing, and Reading Symbolism (Northwestern University Press, 2017)

 - Historical Dictionary of Russian Literature (Scarecrow Press, 2013)